dfinity/examples/motoko/calc/README.md

 == Before you begin

-You have downloaded and installed the SDK as described in link:../getting-started{outfilesuffix}[Getting started].
+You have downloaded and installed the SDK as described in [Getting started](https://sdk.dfinity.org/developers-guide/getting-started.html).